ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Basic** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Personalization scenario** – Select "Bestsellers" to display products from PIM that were recently a bestseller.
+- **Personalization scenario** – Select "Bestsellers" to display products that were recently a bestseller.
 - **Product Types to be displayed** – Select the type of products to be displayed on the list.
 - **Limit** – Set the number of products to be displayed.